 But this is only part of what I have for you.

-When you sign up for the Free online mini-course
+When you click the button and sign up for the Free online mini-course

 " Course Design And Riding Tips & Case Studies" :

 - You'll be able to download these tips and more as they are added so that you can use them as a checklist for your course designs.

 - I've also included a Bonus case study.

 The 4 maps, of one course layout, show increasing difficulty and added challenges.

 - Join me as I review what works from a riding standpoint and how it depends on the level being ridden.
 There are many tips here to benefit riders, as well as course designers.

 - Be the first to know when more case studies are added so you can learn to 'see' the course on paper, and know how it will ride.

 The most important tip, and you'd think this would be obvious, but unfortunately it's been my experience that it isn't.